 Date:

 NOTE and DISCLAIMER: This form is provided as a starting guide only for evaluators that find themselves having to operate without the benefits of established ethical processes that are commonly found within larger organisations and institutions.
-It has been designed to cover common evaluation questions, but is provided here on the basis that it may not cover all ethical eventualities.
-Those undertaking the evaluation that is the subject of this form need to undertake their own further assessment of ethical considerations for their particular project and add other issues as appropriate.
+It has been designed to cover common evaluation questions but is provided here on the basis that it may not cover all ethical eventualities.
+Those undertaking the evaluation that is the subject of this form need to undertake their own further assessment of ethical considerations for their project and add other issues as appropriate.
 Similarly, peer reviewers, if used, may also suggest additional considerations.
 The form can be used as an individual checklist, or in a more formal peer review process.